 Sinema attended a private roundtable with the Arizona labor leaders to tout the benefits of last year’s infrastructure bill and to hear concerns over issues such as supply chain obstacles.

-On Friday, Sinema said the federal government needs to move faster to help America be competitive on a globe scale.
+On Friday, Sinema said the federal government needs to move faster to help America be competitive on a global scale.

 “That’s what we need in order to remain globally competitive,” Sinema said.